Winning new clients often starts with the right words in the proper format. That’s why Business Email Templates are critically important.

 Hi Peter,

-This webinar will be [live/pre-recorded] and help on [date and time of webinar].
+This webinar will be [live/pre-recorded] on [date and time of webinar].

-We’d love to have you as a presenter or speaker as [reason you reach out to them as a speaker].
+We’d love to have you as a presenter or speaker as [reason you reached out to them as a speaker].

 Does this sound like something you’d be interested in?

-If so, let me know and I can send over more details or we can set up a quick call [place appointment link here].
+If so, let me know, and I can send over more details.
+We can also schedule a quick call [place appointment link here].

 Cheers,